 Marketers need to start thinking about the data they collect on their marketing efforts as a line item on the balance sheet and use it to fuel further marketing growth.
 It’s oxymoronic to think you can cut non-working dollars and reallocate it to working-dollars to achieve higher marketing performance.

-This post is designed to be helpful in planning and evaluation budgets.
-For more on why Nudge, see here.
+This post is designed to be helpful in planning and evaluating budgets.

 How much should you invest?

-From a topline perspective on content, we believe that you should be investing around 2-3% of your budget into measurement.
+From a top line perspective on content, we believe that you should be investing around 2-3% of your overall budget into technology measurement.

 At the other end of the rainbow, we have Neustar’s findings from exploring the behaviors of top marketers, where they found that the top 25% spend 10% or more.